hgao327/Haoyu-s-docs/sampler-benchmark.md

 ### vLLM Testing Strategy

-In this performance benchmark, we selected the industry-leading vLLM inference framework to precisely evaluate model performance on the GSM8K dataset for high-throughput scenarios.
-We utilize the `vllm.generate` method, passing all test prompts at once.
+In this performance benchmark, we selected the vLLM inference framework to precisely evaluate model performance on the GSM8K dataset for high-throughput scenarios.
+We utilize the `vllm.generate` method and 'JAX' backend, passing all test prompts at once.

 **Strategy Rationale**: